Kirkwood Club Handbook

 • College-Supported Groups: Groups that are organized by a Kirkwood department.
 This includes groups like Student Ambassadors (Admissions), Active Minds (Counseling Services), and Veterans Club (Veterans Affairs).

 • Club Sports or Recreation: Groups that form with an interest in competition or are athletic in nature.
-Examples include Sports Shooting, Esports, Cheerleading, and Soccer Club.
+Examples include Sports Shooting, Esports, and Cheerleading.

 Club and Organization Guidelines

 Each semester, the advisor must submit an updated roster of current students involved within the club or organization.
-In the fall semester, the advisor must also certify that the constitution on file (if already submitted) is accurate and up to date; he or she must also update any related information as required by the Student Life office.
+In the fall semester, the advisor must also certify that the constitution on file (if already submitted) is accurate and up to date; the advisor must also update any related information as required by the Student Life office.
 Roster submission is required by Oct.
 15 for the fall semester and Feb.
 15 for the spring semester.

 • Analytic Inquiry: Graduates will examine complex questions and problems and integrate resources, theories, and practical approaches to make decisions and propose solutions.